mygamedevtools/scene-loader/README.md

 Both these methods also receive an `ILoadSceneInfo` object.
 So, instead of having multiple methods for receiving the scene's build index or the scene's name, we simply have an object instead.

+Alternatively, you can also use the `LoadScenesAsync` and `UnloadScenesAsync` methods, to perform the operations on multiple scenes in parallel.
+These will return a `ValueTask<Scene[]>`.

 ### The LoadSceneInfo objects